-MOB 1.1.14 Required Bicycle and Pedestrian Facilities.
-Escambia County shall, through LDC provisions, require the installation of sidewalks along the street frontage of new development to provide connectivity and utility for existing sidewalks in the vicinity of the development.
+- MOB 1.1.14 Required Bicycle and Pedestrian Facilities.
+Escambia Countyshall encourage through private/public partnerships, through LDC provisions, require-the installation of sidewalks along the street frontage of new development to provide connectivity and utility for existing sidewalks in the vicinity of the development.
 New development along routes shown on the TPO Bicycle and Pedestrian Plan, the County's Bicycle and Pedestrian Plan, or the SRTS Plan shall install sidewalks and/or bicycle facilities as specified by those plans for any street frontage of the development that coincides with those routes.
-New development in proximity to a school shall install sidewalks consistent with policies PSF 1.4.5 and PSF 1.4.6.

-MOB 1.1.15 Coordination with School District.
-Escambia County will coordinate with the Escambia County School District regarding new school siting and needs at existing schools when determining locations for improvements to pedestrian facilities.

-MOB 1.1.16 Sidewalk Planning Participation.
-Escambia County will seek public input from citizens, the School Board of Escambia County and the development community regarding sidewalk needs and priorities.

-MOB 1.1.17 Intelligent Transportation System.
-Escambia County will cooperate with FDOT studies now underway that address intelligent transportation system opportunities to improve system efficiency and enhance safety.

-MOB 1.1.18 Roadway Improvement Recommendations.
+New development in proximity to a school shall install sidewalks consistent with policies PSF 1.4.5 and PSF 1.4.6. - MOB 1.1.15 Coordination with School District.
+Escambia County will coordinate with the Escambia County School District regarding new school siting and needs at existing schools when determining locations for improvements to pedestrian facilities. - MOB 1.1.16 Sidewalk Planning Participation.
+Escambia County will seek public input from citizens, the School Board of Escambia County and the development community regarding sidewalk needs and priorities. - MOB 1.1.17 Intelligent Transportation System.
+Escambia County will cooperate with FDOT studies now underway that address intelligent transportation system opportunities to improve system efficiency and enhance safety. - MOB 1.1.18 Roadway Improvement Recommendations.
 Escambia County will study roadway segments that are estimated to exceed the adopted LOS standard and recommend specific improvements to address deficiencies.
 Those recommendations will be targeted toward short- and mid-range improvements.
 These projects will be identified in the County's CIP.
-The County will continue to work with the TPO to address long range improvements identified in the Cost Feasible Plan and County Transportation Plan.

-MOB 1.1.19 Interregional and Intrastate Function Protection.
-Escambia County will maintain adopted LOS standards on arterial and collector roadways that parallel the State's Strategic Intermodal System (SIS) and Florida Intrastate Highway System (FIHS) to protect the system's interregional and intrastate functions.

-MOB 1.1.20 Interstate Interchange Additions.
+The County will continue to work with the TPO to address long range improvements identified in the Cost Feasible Plan and County Transportation Plan. - MOB 1.1.19 Interregional and Intrastate Function Protection.
+Escambia County will maintain adopted LOS standards on arterial and collector roadways-that the State's Strategic Intermodal System (SIS) and Florida Intrastate Highway System (FIHS) to protect the system's interregional and intrastate functions. - MOB 1.1.20 Interstate Interchange Additions.
 Escambia County shall only promote the construction of additional interchanges on Interstate-10 and Interstate-110 if they protect the system's interregional and intrastate functions.

 MOB 1.1.21 Interstate Crossing Additions.
 Escambia County will work with the TPO to strengthen the local roadway network by providing additional north-south and east-west crossings of Interstate-10 and Interstate-110, thereby protecting the FIHS interregional and intrastate functions.

 MOB 1.1.22 Road Improvement Funding Partnerships.
-Escambia County will pursue partnerships with FDOT, the Federal Highway Administration (FHA) and private development entities to identify potential new revenue streams for roadway improvements and capacity enhancements at both the state and federal MOB 1.1.23 Public-private Partnerships.
-Escambia County will consider publicprivate partnerships (P-3s) as a valid mechanism to obtain transportation funding from additional sources.
-OBJ MOB 1.2 Transportation Concurrency Exception Areas Establish Transportation Concurrency Exception Areas (TCEAs) to promote and enhance:
+Escambia County will pursue partnerships with FDOT, the Federal Highway Administration (FHA) and private development entities to identify potential new revenue streams for roadway improvements and capacity enhancements at both the state and federal levels.

+MOB 1.1.23 Public-private Partnerships.
+Escambia County will consider public-private partnerships (P-3s) as a valid mechanism to obtain transportation funding from additional sources.

+OBJ MOB 1.2 Transportation Concurrency Exception Areas

+Establish Transportation Concurrency Exception Areas (TCEAs) to promote and enhance:
-a.
-Urban redevelopment,

-22 23 b.
-Infill development,

-c.
-A variety of transportation choices and opportunities including automobile, pedestrian, bicycle and transit, d.
-Escambia County's economic viability, e.
-Desirable urban design and form, f.
-A mix of residential and non-residential uses, g.
-Streetscaping/landscaping of roadways within the County, and h.
+- a.
+Urban redevelopment, - b.
+Infill development, - c.
+A variety of transportation choices and opportunities including automobile, pedestrian, bicycle and transit, - d.
+Escambia County's economic viability, - e.
+Desirable urban design and form, - f.
+A mix of residential and non-residential uses. - g.
+Streetscaping/landscaping of roadways within the County, and - h.
 Pedestrian and bicyclist comfort, safety and convenience.

-32 33 Consistent with Section 163.3180, Florida Statutes, a TCEA may be established within areas designated for:
+Consistent with Section 163.3180, Florida Statutes, a TCEA may be established within areas designated for: